GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/gcs/README.md

 # GCS To BigQuery

 Template for reading files from Cloud Storage and writing them to a BigQuery table.
-It supports reading JSON, CSV, Parquet and Avro formats.
+It supports reading JSON, CSV, Parquet, Avro and Delta formats.

 It uses the [Spark BigQuery connector](https://cloud.google.com/dataproc-serverless/docs/guides/bigquery-connector-spark-example) for writing to BigQuery.